Cognigy/Documentation/docs/en/docs/ai/nodes/data/send-smtp-email.md

 #### Reply To Address

-This email address is the target receiving mails when the recipients reply to your email.
+This email address is the target for receiving mails when recipients reply to your email.

 #### Define custom text Email Content